 Also known as acetaminophen or APAP, paracetamol is a common medication used in the treatment of pain and fever.
 It is usually sold over the counter and does not require a prescription in most countries, including India.

-Paracetamol is the most popular choice of drug for pregnant women to get relief from pain and fever.
+Paracetamol is the most popular choice of drugs for pregnant women to get relief from pain and fever.
 Not only is it the world’s most popular painkiller, but it is also among the only painkillers which are known to have no direct side effect on the baby.
 While currently there is no scientific evidence to prove any side effect of the medication, recent studies on the co-relation of paracetamol and pregnancy have highlighted the increased risk of behavioral problems in children where the mother has consumed the painkiller during pregnancy.

 How Much Paracetamol is Safe When Pregnant